-\section{proofs of Theorems \ref{thm4} and \ref{thm5}}
+\section{Proofs of Theorems \ref{thm4} and \ref{thm5}}

-In this section we are devoted to investigating the asymptotic behaviors and the modified inversion symmetry for any positive solution $(u,v)$ to the system \eqref{sys1}.
-In both proofs, we need to transform the system \eqref{sys1} into certain equivalent ODE system. \begin{proof}[Proof of Theorem \ref{thm4}] Since $u,v$ are radially symmetric about the origin, we can reformulate the system \eqref{sys1} as follows
+In this section, we are devoted to investigating the asymptotic behaviors and the modified inversion symmetry for any positive solution $(u,v)$ to the system \eqref{sys1}.
+In both proofs, it is necessary to transform the system \eqref{sys1} into a certain equivalent ODE system. \begin{proof}[Proof of Theorem \ref{thm4}] Since $u$ and $v$ are radially symmetric about the origin, we can reformulate the system \eqref{sys1} as follows